 Relation of Pre-Tenure Review to the Annual Evaluation

-The results of the Pre-TR evaluation are to have no bearing on intra-departmental determinations of faculty merit.
+The results of the Pre-TR are to have no bearing on departmental determinations of faculty merit.
 The faculty member undergoing Pre-TR also submits an Individual Faculty Report to their immediate supervisor (e.g. Department Head, Unit Head, Dean, etc.) at the beginning of the calendar year in which Pre-TR is set to take place and the supervisor conducts a Department Chairperson’s Evaluation of Faculty Performance (DCEFP).
 The Pre-TRdoes not replace the annual evaluation.
+Prior annual evaluations are included in the required materials listed below and a contributing factor, but not the sole source of documentation in the Pre-TR process.

 Limitations